kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 w \frac{N^2}{g} \approx \frac{Q}{C_p T} \sim -0.5 \text{cm/s}
 ```

 It suggests the radiative cooling over the clear sky will induce the slow downward motion.

+As for the momentum equation,